Karina LeBlanc: Chicago Red Stars

 LeBlanc finished her 2014 season with 76 saves and a goal against per game average of 1.0, in 21 matches; just behind league leaders Alyssa Naeher's 106 saves, and Hope Solo's .90 goal against average.

 Because of participation in 2015 FIFA Women's World Cup LeBlanc played eight matches for Red Stars in 2015.

-At the end of 2015 season, LeBlac called it a career and retired from professional soccer.
+At the end of 2015 season, LeBlanc called it a career and retired from professional soccer.

 For her performance in her last professional match LeBlanc was named NWSL Player of the week of week 21.

-International
+International career

 LeBlanc represented Canada at five FIFA Women's World Cups, at the 2008 Olympics and at two Pan American Games, winning the gold medal with the national team at the 2011 Pan Am Games by stopping two penalty shots in the final.
 She made her one hundredth appearance for Canada in March 2012 and later that year was part of the Canadian team that won the bronze medal at the 2012 Summer Olympics.
 Prior to 2015 FIFA Women's World Cup, LeBlanc announced her retirement from international soccer at the end of the tournament.